tari-project/tari/RFC/src/RFC-0201_TariScript.md

 would still detect that _something_ was awry, because the global coin supply balance acts as another check.

-With Tari script, once the script has been pruned away, and then there is a re-org to an earlier point on the chain, then there's no way to ensure that the script was honoured.
+With Tari script, once the script has been pruned away, and then there is a re-org to an earlier point on the chain, then there's no way to ensure that the script was honoured unless you run an archival node.

-This is broadly in keeping with the Mimblewimble security guarantees that individual transactions are not necessarily verified during chain synchronisation.
+This is broadly in keeping with the Mimblewimble security guarantees that, in pruned-mode synchronisation, individual transactions are not necessarily verified during chain synchronisation.

 However, the guarantee that no additional coins are created or destroyed remains intact.